zkxl/zkxl.github.io/_posts/2017-04-21-distributed-database-mgmt.md

 Make each R/W operation a vertex.

-Draw an edge from READ to WRITE if they are in the same transaction.
+Draw an edge from READ to WRITE if they are in the same transaction, no matter which data item they are on.

 _OR_

-Draw an edge from WRITE to READ if they are in different transactions.
+Draw an edge from WRITE to READ if they are in different transactions and target the same data item.

 Delete vertices and edges that don't lead to the final state.